WordPress allows you to create custom layouts for all of your pages. These custom layouts are called templates.

 Now every page that has this template will have the PHP logo.

-Notes: Reserved file names.
-Do not use these to name your custom page templates
+Please do not use the following file names to name your custom page templates:

 - style.css -The main stylesheet.
 This must be included with your Theme, and it must contain the information header for your Theme.